 Degrees: SFS ’21

 Johnsenia Brooks | France

 Sophia Griffith | Copenhagen and Stockholm

 Bio: Sophia is a pre-med student who studied abroad with the help of the Gilman Scholarship.
-As a pre-health science student, the first three years of my curriculum are rigid, so finding time to study abroad during the academic year seemed impossible.
-However, the DIS Summer Session worked perfectly with Sophia’s schedule, and on top of that, it allowed her the flexibility to experience both Copenhagen and Stockholm.
-Another factor she loved about DIS was how aligned the courses are with my specific interests; as an aspiring healthcare professional, Sophia is passionately interested in the health of women and LGBTQ+ individuals, so being able to take classes on sexuality and gender in Scandinavia, where the policies on these issues are more progressive, is a really unique opportunity for her.
+The DIS Summer Session worked perfectly with Sophia’s schedule, and on top of that, it allowed her the flexibility to experience both Copenhagen and Stockholm.
+Another factor she loved about DIS was how aligned the courses are with her specific interests; as an aspiring healthcare professional, Sophia is passionately interested in the health of women and LGBTQ+ individuals, so being able to take classes on sexuality and gender in Scandinavia, where the policies on those issues are more progressive, was a really unique opportunity for her.